toine512/matrix_reloaded_ctrl/README.md

                                   Squid4, DinoDance
 ```

+## Known issues

+- At least on Windows, when command interface is enabled, sometimes an uncaught exception of unknown origin prevents the app from shutting down upon a SIGTERM.
+The workaround is issuing SIGTERM twice in order to ensure shutdown if it aborted the first time. \
+  This issue is under investigation.

+- Extremely rarely, error "Display: Cache miss.
+This isn't supposed to happen!" appears.
+Please report it, accompanied by a description of what you were doing.

 ## Licensing

 The one-file Python app and associated scripted tools are licensed under **GNU Affero General Public License version 3.0** and comes with absolutely no warranty.
 Full license text is available as the [LICENSE](LICENSE.md) file, which is a mandatory part of this distribution. \